Securing the Network

 Microsegmentation

-- Enhances detection and prevention of advanced persistent threats.
+- Helps detect and block persistent threats.

 Network Access Control (NAC)